 Twin Routes To Disaster

-Although judgement may not seem an encouraging topic for a devotional, Peter intended it to bring courage to those who were so downhearted that they were tempted to give up, thinking that evil might win.
-In his detailed description of those who are under God's wrath, Peter identifies two character defects that drag people to hell, unless they repent and are saved.
-And believers should be alerted to identify those parts of our human nature which Satan may tempt, in order to pull us away from following Jesus.
+In his description of those who are under God's wrath, Peter identified two character defects that drag people to hell, unless they repent and are saved.
+The first is ‘following the corrupt desire of the flesh’, and the second is those who 'despise authority'.
+It is important that as believers we should be alerted to identify those parts of our sinful nature which Satan may tempt, in order to pull us away from following Jesus.

-We (including the most powerful preachers and wonderful worshippers) all have a sinful nature.
-We know that from the Scripture (Romans 7:18) and the repeated experience of sinning, even when we know that we should not.
-We are born sinners (Psalm 51:5), and have been further corrupted by the world and the Devil as well as our own desires.
-To ignore that fact, and allow ourselves to follow what seems 'natural' is like crossing a busy road blindfolded - it will end in disaster.
-What matters is making the choice not to follow what corruption commands, and, instead, following Jesus (Romans 8:13).
+We (including the most powerful preachers, wonderful worshippers and even the apostles) all have a sinful nature (Romans 7:14-25).
+We are all too well aware of the repeated experience of sinning, especially when we know that we should not.
+We are born sinners (Psalm 51:5) and have been further corrupted by the world and the Devil as well as our own desires.
+To ignore that fact, and allow ourselves to follow what seems 'natural', is like crossing a busy road blindfolded - it will end in disaster.
+What matters is making the choice not to follow what corruption commands, because we know we belong to Jesus (Romans 8:12-14).

-A second set of alarm bells should ring when people despise authority, any authority (2 Peter 3:17).
+A second set of alarm bells should ring when people despise authority, and become a law unto themselves (2 Peter 3:17).
 However camouflaged, it is a mind-set that is so self-centred that it cannot see anybody higher than themselves.
 This is dangerous in any business or profession, in politics or the church.
-Not only will it inevitably hurt other people, but it cannot give the first place to Jesus - who is Lord of all.
-The hell-bound have this deeply rooted in their belief system and it totally validates God's judgement.
+Not only will it inevitably hurt other people, but it cannot give the first place to Jesus - who is Lord of all – and has established authority chains in society and the church (Romans 13:1-5).
+The hell-bound, and the Devil himself, have lawlessness deeply rooted in their belief system and it totally validates God's judgement (1 John 3:4).
 But Christians also need to use this truth as a mirror (James 1:22-25), asking God's help to see if any of this evil has seeped into our character.
-In addition, when we see friends and colleagues caught up with following corruption naturally and despising authority, we can see how much they need Jesus; and so our prayers and spoken witness may be life-saving (Jude 22-23).
+In addition, when we see friends and colleagues caught up with following corruption naturally and despising authority, we can see how much they need Jesus; and so our prayers and spoken witness may be life-saving (Jude 1:22-23).

 © Dr Paul Adams